longshorej/activator-lagom-java-chirper/DEPLOY.md

 ["192.168.10.2:10785","192.168.10.3:10373"]
 ```

-[Production Suite](https://www.lightbend.com/platform/production) monitors the service it has started and keeps the list of address of the service up to date.
+[Enterprise Suite](https://www.lightbend.com/platform/production) monitors the service it has started and keeps the list of address of the service up to date.
 The list is automatically updated whenever there is a change to the number of scale due to request from the operator, or due to unexpected service interruption.

-Since the service address list is automatically maintained by [Production Suite](https://www.lightbend.com/platform/production), applications are relieved from the burden of registering and deregistering itself with the service registry.
+Since the service address list is automatically maintained by [Enterprise Suite](https://www.lightbend.com/platform/production), applications are relieved from the burden of registering and deregistering itself with the service registry.

-[Production Suite](https://www.lightbend.com/platform/production) service locator also provides a HTTP redirection service to the  `friendservice` endpoint.
+[Enterprise Suite](https://www.lightbend.com/platform/production) service locator also provides a HTTP redirection service to the  `friendservice` endpoint.

 Execute the following command to invoke `friendservice` endpoint via HTTP redirection.